afm215/Accelerated-sklearn-SVC/README.md

 # Accelerated-SVC
-## Descrption
+## Description

 Repository for accelerated class wrappers for sklearn SVC.
-The wrapper compputes the training samples cross similarities using torch, which apralelizes the computations either on cpu or gpu.
+The wrapper computes the training and inference sample cross similarities using PyTorch, which parallelizes the computations on either CPU or GPU.
-This can make the computation time de crease a lot, especially when working with many vectors and/or vectors in high dimensions.
+This can significantly decrease the computation time, especially when working with many vectors and/or vectors in high dimensions.

 ## Required packages
-An uv pyproject will be added but the following packages are require:
+An uv pyproject will be added, but the following packages are required:
 - torch
 - numpy
 - tqdm